Under Syrian Rule

 But the songs of victory, which had filled the reclaimed Holy Temple with praise and gratitude for the merciful G‑d, had ceased.
 The goal of the battle seemed reached, and Torah again was supreme law in Israel.

 Messengers arrived from Gilead.
 The pagan people joined forces to destroy Judea.
-From Galilee came the bad news of similar evil intentions and active preparations in Ptolomais, Tyre and Zidon.
-The messengers found Yehuda Maccabi already at work.
+From Galilee came the bad news of similar evil intentions and active preparations in Ptolemais, Tyre and Zidon.
+The messengers found Judah Maccabi already at work.
 Fortifications had to be thrown up around Zion.
-Towers, walls, battlements and moat had to be constructed opposite the fort still held by their worst enemies, the Hellenistic Jews, under the leadership of the false priest Menelaos.
+Towers, walls, battlements and moat had to be constructed opposite the fort still held by their worst enemies, the Hellenistic Jews, under the leadership of the false priest Menelaus.
 These hated everything Jewish, and lived in the hope of the return of the Syrian masters.
-Yehuda Maccabi prepared Jerusalem against them and against imminent assault by the troops of Antiochus.
+Judah Maccabi prepared Jerusalem against them and against imminent assault by the troops of Antiochus.
 Under his supervision the Jewish people worked feverishly to refill their arsenals and turn the whole country into a stronghold.